pritha-srivastava/CredentialsProvider/README.txt

 ------------------

 1. To clean:
-	mvn clean
+	mvn clean -U

-2. To create a JAR and JAR-with-dependencies: mvn package
+2. To create all JARs:
+	mvn package

 3. To create only a JAR-with-dependencies: